OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In the public OpenNebula System Marketplace there are also services available that let you deploy a multi-VM application.
 In this exercise we are going to import an `OneKE Service <https://marketplace.opennebula.io/appliance/7c82d610-73f1-47d1-a85a-d799e00c631e>`_ and launch a Kubernetes (RKE2) cluster with it.

 This guide assumes that you have deployed the OpenNebula front-end following the :ref:`Deployment Basics guide <deployment_basics>` and a metal Edge Cluster with KVM hypervisor following the :ref:`Provisining an Edge Cluster <first_edge_cluster>` guide.
 This ensures that your OpenNebula front-end has a publicly accessible IP address so the deployed services can report to the OneGate server (see :ref:`OneGate Configuration <onegate_conf>` for more details).
-We are going to assume the Edge Cluster naming schema ``metal-aws-edge-cluster``.
+We are going to assume the Edge Cluster naming schema ``aws-edge-cluster``.

 .. important:: It's a known issue in AWS edge clusters that the ``REPLICA_HOST`` defined for the system datastores may cause QCOW2 image corruption, which causes VMs to boot incorrectly.
 To avoid this sporadic failure, remove the ``REPLICA_HOST`` parameter from your cluster's system datastore (go to Storage -> Datastore, select the aws-cluster* system datastore -most likely ID 101 if you started the QS guide from scratch- and delete the ``REPLICA_HOST`` parameter from the Attributes section).